-Palikū Theatre-the jewel of Windward Oʻahu-is a state-of-the-art, 300-seat theatre that provides theatrical opportunities to students, faculty and the community, while promoting cultural diversity in an educational setting.
-Palikū Theatre has been in operation since July, 2002 and offers a unique, flexible and affordable performance venue for students and members of the community to showcase their talents in drama, music, and dance.
-The theatre is home to the College's theatre study program and student productions like Massie / Kahahawai, Burning Memory and The Epic Voyage of Kane'apua, and has successfully staged such popular musicals as South Pacific, Miss Saigon, Oklahoma!, Phantom of the Opera, Les Miserables and Hairspray!.
-The facility is also used as a venue for lectures, seminars, concerts, music and hula ho'ike, and special speaking engagements as part of the College's educational and community service programs.
-For more information, call 808-235-7330, email Paliku2@hawaii.edu, or visit http://palikutheatre.com/.
+Palikū Theatre is a state-of-the-art 300-seat theatre that has been in operation since 2002 and offers a unique and affordable performance venue for students and members of the community to showcase their talents in drama, music, and dance.
+The theatre is home to the College's Theatre department, presenting student productions like "iHula," and "The Epic Voyage of Kane'apua," and is also used as a venue for music and hula ho'ike.
+For more information, call 808-235-7315, email paliku@hawaii.edu, or visit palikutheatre.com.